WeegeeNumbuh1/FlightGazer/docs/FlightGazer-docstring-compendium.md

         when the normal signal chain is traversed with a stale entry in the results deque, the API fetcher will handle the signal from AirplaneParser first, then the calls from extract_API_results() will follow.

+    6 = API_Scheduler() will trigger an API call if `focus_plane` is present and the thread switches API access "on" when it was previously "off"

 ## Selection Algorithm Notes
 > *tl;dr this code is cooked, bro.
 Must've been an Italian in a past life with how much spaghetti is in here.*<br>